smore-inc/tinys3/README.md

 ```

 tinys3 will try to guess the content type from the key (using the mimetypes package),
-but you can override it
+but you can override it:

 ```python
 conn.upload('my_awesome_key.zip',f,bucket='sample_bucket',